The key to a profitable contracting business is a steady flow of exclusive home improvement leads each month.

-I may be biased, but I believe that if you have any kind of marketing budget, running PPC ads on Google Adwords is one of the best investments you can make.
+I believe that if you have any kind of marketing budget, running PPC ads on Google Adwords is one of the best investments you can make.

 When you mix in ads on the Google Display Network (GDN for short), that’s when things really start to come together.